It’s 5pm and you have nothing on your menu plan for dinner.

 Step 3: Find a block of time in your schedule that’s dedicated to planning your meals.

-I sit down every Sunday after church and plan out my week and meals.
+I sit down every Sunday after church and plan out my weekly meal plan and everything we have going for that week.
 I have done this now for a year and half, so it really only takes about an hour.
 When I first started it took longer.
 If our Sunday’s are busy I will do it Monday mornings during my quiet time.
 But I prefer to have it done before Monday rolls around.

 Step 4: Look at your calendar for the week and plan your menu around busy days.